cgungaloo/crud_api_CF/README.md

 <img src="images/vpc_diagram.png" height=200 width=800>

 ## DynamoDB:
 I then define the dynamoDB data base and set the articles table.
-In order for the lambda functions to access it in the custom VPC I also need to create a VPC endppoint for it to be accessible.
+In order for the lambda functions to access it in the custom VPC I also need to create a VPC endpoint for it to be accessible.

 ```yaml